ggeerraarrdd/eevveerryyddaayy-template/README.md

     * Customize `SITE_OPTIONS` with your preferred sites as a list of strings.
     * If there is only one item in the list, that site becomes the only option and default value.

-4. **Customize README**
+5. **Customize README.md**

+    After the project has been initialized, `README.template.md` should be the new `README.md` in the root directory.
+A copy of the previous `README.md` with the project documentation is stored in `docs`.

+    Feel free to make changes to the new `README.md`, including the title and description of your project.

     ⚠️ **IMPORTANT:** The Index table, including its enclosing markdown comments, can be placed elsewhere but must not be modified in any other way or deleted.

-    Feel free to make any other changes to README, including the title and description of your project.

 ## Usage